marcharding/oxrun/README.md

 route:debug
 -----------------

-* Description: lookup a SQL Url in the database and check which controller is associated etc.
+* Description: lookup a SEO Url in the database and check which controller is associated etc.
 * Usage: `route:debug http://myshop.de/my/url`

 ### Arguments: